kateliev/TypeRig/Docs/GUI/TR-Anchor-Panel.md

 - Remove All: Will remove all anchors according to panel MH.
 For example running the action with _Active Glyph_ selected in MH will delete the anchors in the current active layer, while having _Masters_ selected in MH will delete all anchors on all masters.

 #### Add/move/modify anchor
+This part is responsible for creating, moving and renaming anchors.

 ![](./img/TR-Anchor-Panel-03.png)
 _An overlook of the Add/move/modify anchor part_

+On top left resides an editing field (N:) for entering anchor name.
+It is used in new anchor creation as well as for renaming or adding suffix to existing ones.
+It also offers some common naming options upon right click.
+Right next to it is a combo box that allows switching between Anchors and Pins.

 ![](./img/TR-Anchor-Panel-03-A.png)
 _Right click options of the Anchor name-filed_

+Below are two combo boxes that are responsible for the anchor position.
+Next to each combo box is an editing field that offers further adjustment to the algorithm chosen.

 ![](./img/TR-Anchor-Panel-03-B.png)
 _X positioning options_

+The **X position** box currently offers the following:
+- Coord: Will set the X coordinate of the anchor at exactly the coordinate entered in the editing field next to it;
+- Keep: Will keep the current coordinate of the anchor if modifying/moving an existing anchor;
+- Shift: Will move the anchor from its current position by (+/-) units entered in the field. _Example: Shift -10_
+- Left: Will move the anchor from its current position or create new one to the left of the outline Bounding box (BBox).
+Use editing field add or subtract units (+/-) from that position; _Note: In all of the following modes Editing field behaves as mentioned here!_
+- Right: Will move the anchor from its current position or create new one to the right of the outline BBox;
+- Center: Will move the anchor from its current position or create new one to the geometric center of the outline BBox;
+- Highest: This algorithm will measure the topmost flat part of the outline and return it's center.
+If there is a single node residing there it will return the coordinates of that node (ex. /O, /C, /o, /c /e and etc. ).
+If there are multiple nodes it will return the middle of that measured section.
+There is a editing field below named _Tolerance_ that controls what the algorithm considers to be a "flat" part of the outline measured.
+For instance if you have an inclined apex on /A - _tolerance_ of 0 will return the coordinates of the tompost point of it, while _tolerance_ equal or greater then the height of that design feature will consider it "flat" and return the center of it.
+- Highest Left: Will do as explained above but will return the leftmost coordinate of the feature in question;
+- Highest Right: Will do as explained above but will return the rightmost coordinate of the feature in question;
+- Lowest: Will behave the same way as _Highest_ setting but for the lowest part of the outline;
+- Lowest Left: Same as its Highest counterpart but for the lowest part of the outline;
+- Lowest Right: Same as its Highest counterpart but for the lowest part of the outline;
+- Center of mass: Will make a statistical measurement of the mass distribution of the outline design (positive vs negative space) and return its center accordingly.

 ![](./img/TR-Anchor-Panel-03-C.png)
 _Y positioning options_